Ohio City, Cleveland

 Ohio City is one of the oldest neighborhoods in Cleveland, Ohio.
 It is located immediately west of the Cuyahoga River.

 History

 The City of Ohio became an independent municipality on March 3, 1836, splitting from Brooklyn Township.
 The city grew from a population of 2,400 people in the early 1830s to over 4,000 in 1850.
-The municipality was annexed by Cleveland on June 5, 1854, after a contentious period which included a bridge war involving various Cuyahoga River bridges.
+The municipality was annexed by Cleveland on June 5, 1854.
+There was contention between the Cleveland and Ohio City citizens that led to the "Bridge War" of 1836 with violence over the use of the Columbus Road Bridge.
+Nearly two centuries later, Great Lakes Brewing introduced "Bridge War Black IPA" to commemorate the fracas.

 James A. Garfield, who became the 20th president of the United States, frequently preached at Franklin Circle Christian Church in 1857.
 Franklin Circle Christian Church is located at the intersection of Franklin Boulevard and Fulton Road.

 The birthplace of John Heisman, famous for the annual Heisman Trophy awarded to the best player in college football, is located in Ohio City.
 He was born in the neighborhood in 1869, and an Ohio Historical Society marker stands in commemoration near the corner of Bridge Avenue and West 29th Place.